-$$\arg\max{i=0}^{m} P(H_i | \mathbf{x_T})$$ (2)
+$$\arg\max{i=0}^{m} P(H_i|\mathbf{x_T}) \tag{2}$$

-The above MAP algorithm to determine the prevailing hypothesis is known to be optimal [8], i.e., it yields minimum probability of (misclassification) error.
+The above MAP algorithm to determine the prevailing hypothesis is known to be optimal [8], i.e., it yields minimum probability of (misclassification) error under the zero-one cost function.
 The above hypothesis-based approach to localization works for arbitrary signal propagation characteristics, and in particular, obviates the need to assume a propagation model.
 However, it does incur a one-time training cost to obtain the JPDs, which can be optimized via independent techniques [9].
+The above approach based on fingerprints has already been used for localization [10].

 Selection of Sensors for Localization.
 As mentioned above, in a typical setting, spectrum sensors may be deployed at predetermined locations or available at certain locations (if part of mobile devices) to sense unauthorized signals and thus localize any unauthorized transmitters.
 Two immediate problems of interest in this context are: where to deploy given a number of sensors, and once deployed/available, which subset of sensors to select for localization.
 The latter problem of selection of sensors is motivated by the fact that, in most realistic settings, the sensors (or their mobile devices) are not tethered to AC power outlets and hence have limited energy resources.
-Moreover, spectrum sensors also incur cost in transmitting sensing data to the fusion/cloud center [10].
+Moreover, spectrum sensors also incur cost in transmitting sensing data to the fusion/cloud center [11].
 Thus, it is critical to optimize resources and costs incurred in localization of unauthorized transmitters, e.g., via the selection of an optimal set of sensors.
-Note that the sensor-selection problem can also be used to effectively deploy a given number of sensor, by assuming sensors available at all potential locations.
+Note that the sensor-selection problem can also be used to effectively deploy a given number of sensors, by assuming sensors available at all potential locations.